yamatokataoka/reinforcement-learning-replications/README.md

 ### Release Flow

 1. A release branch named `release`
-1. A pull request from the release branch to the main branch (`master`)
+1. Bump up the version in `VERSION`

-Once the pull request is ready,
+1. A pull request from the release branch to the main branch (`main`)

-1. Merge the pull request
+1. Chnage logs in the body of the pull request
-1. Create a release with the version.
-Once the release is published, packages will be uploaded.
+1. Once the pull request is ready, merge the pull request.
+The CI will upload the package and create the release.